mirisuzanne/mia.wtf/src/areas/art.md

 permalink: '/art/index.html'
 eleventyImport:
   collections: ["area:art"]
-summary: >
+---

 I enjoy art that bleeds across genres and forms.
 I want an artistic practice
 that is _curious and expansive_.
----